Update your nursing knowledge and skills

 This course is open to licensed registered nurses who are presently ineligible for endorsement or reinstatement of licensure in Delaware or elsewhere because they do not currently meet the state nursing board requirements.

 - Contact your state’s Board of Nursing (BON)—Registered nurses from states other than Delaware should contact their respective boards of nursing (BON) to determine if the University of Delaware RN Refresher course meets that state’s requirements for an RN refresher course.

 - Additional licensure requirements—An RN refresher course may not be the only requirement for relicensure in your state.
 Contact the relevant state BON for possible additional requirements.

-In order to successfully complete this course, participants must have access to a computer with a high-speed Internet connection, RealPlayer, and Adobe Reader; as well as basic computer knowledge such as how to use email, the Internet, and Microsoft Word.
+In order to successfully complete this course, participants must have access to a computer with a high-speed internet connection as well as basic computer knowledge.

 - REQUIRED: laptop or desktop computer with high-speed internet access —

-- Required: a PC or Mac, laptop or desktop computer must be used to complete course activities like tests, quizzes, homework, or chats
+- A PC or Mac laptop or desktop computer must be used to complete course activities like tests, quizzes, homework, or chats.

 - Supported browsers: Chrome, Edge, Firefox, Internet Explorer or Safari.
 If not already installed on your computer, you may need to install or enable browser plugins like Adobe Reader, Java, Adobe Flash Player.

-- Optional: most course video content can be viewed on a mobile device like a tablet, iPad or smart phone
+- OPTIONAL: mobile device — Most course video content can be viewed on a mobile device like a tablet, iPad or smart phone.
+Mobile devices may not be compatible with completing required course components like homework, tests, quizzes, chats.

-The RN Refresher Course was created to update and enhance the nursing knowledge and clinical skills of inactive registered nurses preparing for reentry into active practice, addressing foundational competencies for medical-surgical nursing in today’s increasingly complex practice settings.
+UD’s 15-week RN Refresher Online Course is designed to update and enhance the nursing knowledge and clinical skills of inactive registered nurses preparing for reentry into active practice, addressing foundational competencies for medical-surgical nursing in today’s increasingly complex practice settings.

-The RN Refresher Course is a six-month program comprised of didactic and clinical components:
+In total, the complete RN Refresher Online program is a six-month program comprised of a 15-week online didactic course and an optional on-site clinical component:

 - Didactic component (15-week online course)